-SBDC performance reports must summarize accomplishments in each of the following categories.
+SBDC performance reports must summarize Network-level accomplishments in each of the following categories.
 Performance reports should be a summary of SBDC Program accomplishments - not an itemized SBDC Service Center listing of accomplishments - in each of the categories.
+Each category should include, where applicable, number of clients, number of counseling hours, and outcomes.